jagql/framework/resources/guides/handlers.md

   photographer: { type: "people", id: "ad3aa89e-9c5b-4ac9-a652-6670f9f27587" }
 }
 ```
-In the above example the `photographer` attribute is defined as relation to a resource of type `people`. jsonapi-server will deal with shuffling around and separating those attributes and relations when it needs to.
+In the above example the `photographer` attribute is defined as relation to a resource of type `people`. @jagql/framework will deal with shuffling around and separating those attributes and relations when it needs to.
 Keep It Simple.

 #### The `request` Format